OnTheDEX/xrpledger-token-data-api/README.md

 ## Things to know
 * All times in GMT.
 * All responses are JSON format unless specified otherwise.
+* Rate limits apply to all requests and are subject to fair use in our determination.
+Normal use of this API should not trigger rate limits on your application, but if you need higher levels of access, feel free to contact us: `info@onthedex.live`.

 ## API Error trapping